Lavodan/downzip/README.md

 use buttons
 you MAY need to use console to confirm overriting if you do not use the "Always Yes" flag

+## TODO
+- Switch to a different compiler from pythoninstaller to make cross platform installs easier (probably fbs)
+- Make the GUI more readable like the light version
+- add an integrated console (probably doable with threading?) instead of the default one
+- reconsider the code's structure (downloader.py has lost its reason for being a separate file as it has become more simple)

 ## Attributions
 icon designed by Freepik
 7zip is NOT made by me (lol)